ausseabed/survey-request-and-planning-tool/README.md

 `make clean` - removes `node_modules` from client and server
 `make migration-run` - runs the database migration scripts
 `make migration-revert` - reverts the last database migration step (not all)

+## Testing production
+Production Docker Compose commands are as follows:

+`make build-prod` - builds production ready containers `make run-prod` - runs an environment that is similar to a production deployment.

+Note that to access the system as a prod URL, you go to [qa4mbes.vcap.me](qa4mbes.vcap.me).

 ## Database